tlp19/ES-synth-returnSuccess4/README.md

 | `CAN_RX_ISR`        |        Interrupt       |            0.7            |       0.00319       |                  0.456                  |         0.456        |
 |                   |                        |                           |        Total        |                  39.700                 |        39.700

-The total latency obtained is 39.7ms, which is clearly less than the latency of our lowest-priority task `displayUpdateTask`:100ms.
+The total latency obtained is 39.7ms, which is clearly less than the latency of our lowest-priority task `displayUpdateTask`: 100ms.
 Therefore none of the deadlines will be missed and our schedule will work without failures as all the tasks will be executed in the correct time frame.

 </br>